 Let me tell you a bit about myself outside of the therapy office.
-I grew up in Orlando, moved to Denver for my master’s, and moved to Austin a few years ago (because Colorado was way too cold for this Floridian!).
+I grew up in the suburbs of Orlando, moved to Denver for graduate school in 2017, and finally moved to Austin in 2021 (because Colorado was way too cold for this Floridian!).
 In my free time, you’ll likely find me in nature – I love gardening, swimming, hiking, and observing wildlife.
-I am an introvert, and I enjoy being at home playing cozy video games, doing all types of arts and crafts, and hanging out with my wife, my dog, and my cat.
+I am an introvert, and I enjoy chillin' at home playing cozy video games (like Stardew Valley, Animal Crossing, and The Sims), doing all types of arts and crafts, and hanging out with my wife, my dog, and my cat.
 When I’m out and about, I enjoy dancing to EDM and singing karaoke.
+My go-to karaoke song is “It’s All Coming Back to Me Now” by Celine Dion” (I live for a power ballad!)

 Hi, I’m Kelly!